Get great at having hard conversations with this 1-day workshop from Kaila Colbin

 NEED HELP WITH THE COST?

-If you are an Educator or at a Not-for-Profit, you can automatically access a special rate of $495 + GST when you register.
+If you are an Educator or at a Not-for-Profit, you can automatically access a special rate of $495 + GST when you register for the Christchurch event, or $745 + GST for the Wellington event.

 HEALTH AND SAFETY PLAN